 closed the gender gap

-Women were a secondary target market, so we incorporated gender-neutral themes, colors, and copy.
-We didn't want users to perceive any part of our product as "gendered."
+Women were also a top target market, so we incorporated gender-neutral themes, light colors, and welcoming copy.
+We wanted our product to feel inclusive, especially for groups underrepresented in finance.

 created more tools